thefaheemkhan/30-Days-MachineLearning/README.md

 Machine Learning (ML101) Repository contains a one-stop solution for modern-day machine learning.
 This repo includes resources and explanations for ML algorithms and their Implementation.
 Resources: Standford CS229, Hands-on Machine Learning Book, Afsine Amidi ML Cheatsheet.
-This Repo is inspired by Resources like the Hands-on-ML book and Standford cheatsheet by Afsine amidi and CS229 by Andrew Ng.
+This Repo is inspired by Resources like the Hands-on-ML book and Standford cheatsheet by Afsine Amidi and CS229 by Andrew Ng.

 this will continue Chapter 1 to chapter 9 from the Hands-on-ML book to be continued...